 1. The Epistemology of Data-Intensive Science: I explore the epistemological and ontological assumptions underlying the choice and use of taxonomies, theories, models and experimental methods in data-intensive biology and biomedicine.
 I am also interested in how collective modes of inquiry and division of labor, as instantiated through data infrastructures, affect scientific modes of understanding; and in how tools for data dissemination enable integration.

 In early 2014 I conducted research on these themes as a guest of the Sciences of the Archive project at the Max Planck Institute for the History of Science in Berlin.
+The resulting book manuscript is under review.
 From 2014 to 2019, this research is funded by the European Research Council.
 Details of this project can be found on the Data Studies website.

-Sample publications: Leonelli, S. (in press) What Difference Does Quantity Make?
+Sample publications: Leonelli, S. (2014) What Difference Does Quantity Make?
 On The Epistemology of Big Data in Biology.
 Big Data & Society.

 Leonelli, S. (2014) Data Interpretation in the Digital Age.
 Perspectives on Science.

 Leonelli, S. (2012) Classificatory Theory in Data-Intensive Science: The Case of Open Biomedical Ontologies.
 International Studies in the Philosophy of Science 26(1): 47-65.

 Leonelli, S. (2012) When Humans Are the Exception: Cross-Species Databases at the Interface of Clinical and Biological Research.
 Social Studies of Science 42(2): 214-236.

 Leonelli, S. (2012) Making Sense of Data-Driven Research in the Biological and the Biomedical Sciences.
 Studies in the History and Philosophy of the Biological and Biomedical Sciences 43(1): 1-3.